-Having an efficient and well-performing web portal is instrumental in success of any modern enterprise – which is exactly the reason why it is a good idea to delegate its development to professionals.
-Not only will you get consistently good results, but also dealing with a team that has expertise in the field can do a lot to improve your own understanding of the subject.
+Having an efficient and well-performing web portal is instrumental in the success of any modern enterprise – which is exactly the reason why it is a good idea to delegate its development to professionals.
+Not only will you get consistently good results, but dealing with a team that has expertise in the field can do a lot to improve your own understanding of the subject.
 Today I would like to share how I enriched the understanding of optimizing enterprise portal efficiency.

 1. Use Every Opportunity to Centralize Marketing

 Running a business is an incredibly complex, time-consuming and work-intensive job – and marketing constitutes a considerable part of this complexity.
 Having a web portal at your disposal means that you can concentrate all (or the majority) of your marketing tools in a single platform.
 No more need to synchronize between half a dozen platforms, no need to use different and poorly working together instruments to perform the necessary operations, track campaigns and maintain brand consistency – that is, if the portal is getting created as a universal workplace from the beginning.

 2. Optimize Loading Times

 People are impatient, and there is hardly anything more trying for one’s patience today than having to wait for a page to load when you are in a hurry.
 Or even when you are not in a hurry – high-speed broadband Internet has taught most people that reaction to your clicking or tapping should be near instantaneous.
 Therefore, a conclusion – you should do everything to optimize loading times of your portal across a wide variety of platforms.
 Statistics show that mobile Internet usage has already exceeded that of desktop, and mobile connections can still be wonky, especially in more remote locations.
 Your portal should be ready for everything and maintain a healthy balance between beautiful design and loading times.